 Guardian 26 Kids Bike Review

-The Guardian Airos 26 is the newest (and biggest!) member of the Guardian Bikes family.
-Featuring Guardian’s proprietary SureStop brakes, a lightweight aluminum frame, smooth-shifting 7 speeds, and eye-catching colors and designs, the Guardian 26 inch bike has been a big hit with our testers.
+The Guardian 26 is the newest (and biggest!) member of the Guardian Bikes family.
+Featuring Guardian’s proprietary SureStop brakes, kid-friendly frame geometry, smooth-shifting 7 speeds, and eye-catching colors and designs, the Guardian 26 inch bike has been a big hit with our testers.

-With 26 wheels, this exceptional bike is uniquely sized to allow young riders currently on 20″ bikes to jump up to a bike that will provide more room for growth than a standard 24″ bike (which is typically the next size up).
-For kids already on a 24″ bike, the Guardian 26 is likely to offer very little room for growth.
-In fact, the Guardian 26″ max seat height in only 0.5″ taller than their 24″.
+With 26″ wheels, this exceptional bike is uniquely sized to allow young riders currently on large 20″ bikes to jump up to a bike that will provide more room for growth than a standard 24″ bike (which is typically the next size up).
+For kids already on a 24″ bike, the Guardian 26 likely won’t offer much room for growth.
 Read our full review below to see if it’s the right fit for your child’s size and riding style.

 Guardian 26 Inch Bike Overview